lhydave/lego-ne/README.md

 - Flex (>= 2.6), see [Flex GitHub website](https://github.com/westes/flex)
 - Bison (>= 3.8.2), see [Bison official website](https://www.gnu.org/software/bison/)

-To run the generated Mathematica code, you need to have the following one of the following applications installed:
+To run the generated Mathematica code, you need to have one of the following applications installed:
 - Mathematica (>= 13.0), a commercial GUI-based software
 - Wolfram Engine (>= 13.0), a terminal-based free version of Mathematica